kajzer/airbnb-clone-c4s/README.md

 2. Copy db folde contents
 3. Copy images from public if not using S3
 4. Comment out in notification.rb line after_create_commit
+5. You can connect to diffrent db according to this [tutorial](https://www.mayankmishra.me/hooking-up-a-rails-app-with-an-existing-mysql-database/)

 ### Facebook Access Token
 1. rails g migration AddAccessTokenToUsers access_token